Wilhelm Groener: Political career

 After his resignation from the army, Groener moved in and out of retirement during the 1920s.
 Not a member of any party, at Ebert's request he served as Minister of Transport between 1920 and 1923.
 His main achievement was the rebuilding of the Reichsbahn.
 In 1923, when the Cuno government resigned, Groener left politics and wrote military and political treatises, such as Das Testament des Grafen Schlieffen (1927).

 Hindenburg, Ebert's successor as Reichspräsident, appointed Groener as the successor of Otto Geßler as Minister of Defence on 20 January 1928, a post he held until 1932.
 Besides expanding the Reichswehr, Groener made an effort to integrate it into the society of the Weimar Republic.
 In 1930, Groener married Ruth Naeher-Glück (born 1894) in Berlin and had a son.
 This second marriage and the early birth date of his son undermined Groener's relationship with the conservative Hindenburg.

-On 8 October 1931 he became acting Interior Minister in the government of Heinrich Brüning and favoured the banning of the Nazi Sturmabteilung (SA storm troops).
+On 8 October 1931 Groener became acting Interior Minister in the government of Heinrich Brüning and favoured the banning of the Nazi Sturmabteilung (SA storm troops).
 As Interior Minister he was asked to outlaw the SA, whilst his goal as Defence Minister was to integrate it into a national, non-partisan paramilitary force.
 In April 1932, under pressure from several German states, Groener outlawed the SA and Schutzstaffel (SS).
-Kurt von Schleicher, his subordinate at the Reichswehrministerium wanted to set up a cooperation with the two groups and worked on Hindenburg, to have Groener dismissed.
-He also allied himself with the NSDAP.
+Kurt von Schleicher, his subordinate at the Reichswehrministerium wanted to cooperate with the two groups, and worked on Hindenburg to have Groener dismissed.
+Von Schleicher also allied himself with the Nazi Party.
 After a rhetorical defeat in the Reichstag, Groener resigned on 13 May as Defence Minister, urged by Schleicher who told Groener that he had lost the trust of the Reichswehr.
 When the Brüning government fell on 30 May, Groener also lost his position as Innenminister and left politics for good.

+Historian Felix Gilbert expressed to historian Peter Gay his opinion that Groener was "the most overrated man in the Weimar Republic," a view about which Gay wrote in 1968 "It is time that such an opinion is publicly recorded."

 Groener moved to Potsdam-Bornstedt in 1934, where he wrote his memoirs, Lebenserinnerungen.
 Groener died of natural causes in Bornstedt on 3 May 1939.
-He is buried in the Südwestkirchhof Stahnsdorf, located between Potsdam and Berlin.
+He is buried in the Stahnsdorf South-Western Cemetery, between Potsdam and Berlin.